 Carriage Towne News

 ---- — KINGSTON – The Historic District Commission is organizing another informal gathering of life-long Kingston residents.
 Kingston storytellers are still needed.
-This time the event will take place on Sun., October 21, from 2:00–4:00 p.m., at the new Kingston Community Library.
-It is our hope that they will come and share stories of growing up in Kingston.
+This time the event will take place on Sun., October 21, from 2:00–4:00 p.m. at the new Kingston Community Library.
+Come share your stories of growing up in Kingston.
 This generation has so many stories to tell and memories to share, that committee members wish to document and preserve as much of it as possible.

-We have a small list of residents that we feel could contribute to such a “Remember When” gathering, but if you are interested in sharing your stories, please let us know by calling Judy Rubin, 642-8228 or Virginia Morse, 642-5059.
-We know there is a wealth of information out there, just waiting to be captured.
-Hope to see you – October 21 at the new library.
+Members have a small list of residents they feel could contribute to such a “Remember When” gathering, but if you are interested in sharing your stories, please contact Judy Rubin, 642-8228 or Virginia Morse, 642-5059.
+There is a wealth of information out there, just waiting to be captured.